lobotomie789/windows-tool/README.md

 You can do whatever you want with my programs, use it, edit it, claim it as your own, not caring about it, whatever.
 All of my work are open-source, and I don't intend to hide anything malicious in there.
 I accept and appreciate any comments/critics, as I think that it's a good way to improve what's bad and not optimisated in my programs.

+My programs' dev language are currently only Python, but it may change in the future.